hilbert/hilbert-ui/README.md

       performed on them.
     - Provides a web service interface (HTTP queries and JSON responses)
     - Programmed on node.js
-    - ECMAScript 2015 is used and transpiled with babel.
     - Should be reverse proxied with nginx.

 ## Installation